When I was a child, every mother worth her salt made homemade traditional Christmas Cookies and Sweets!

 It is December second!
 Time to get those traditional Christmas treats prepared for my loved ones this season!
 The once so familiar tradition of making and baking homemade Christmas sweets has diminished so dramatically that I am compelled to proselyte: Put on your aprons, get out your recipes, call your friends, and have some good old fashioned fun in your kitchen!
 The joy you will find sharing the stories about your cookies as you munch on them together gathered around your tree will edify you and enrich your family.

-These are the staples that you will find on my family Christmas Cookie platter every year.
+Above is the platter from 2016: head over to this post to see the links and recipes to the cookies on the platter above.
+Below are the staples that you will find on my family Christmas Cookie platter almost every year.

 Inspired by my mom who made shortbread every Christmas cut into more traditional rectangles, these are my favourite.
 Buttery shortbread in the oven was the onset of Christmas in our house when I was a child.
 However, one Spring, I recall the most beautiful pink and green shortbread sandwiches on a tiered tray in the dining room.
 I had never seen anything so delicate and beautiful.
 I never thought of them again until many, many years later when I was a young mother going through mom’s cupboard to borrow her rectangular cookie cutter when I came upon a round cutter and the memories of those precious dainties flooded back.
 She gave me the cutter which I have in my cookie cutter vault and our favourite of all favourite family traditions was born.